Alko Bigfoot Corner Steady is available in 3 Sizes

-I am not sure why the owner locked this leg in this position; however, I give him the benefit of the doubt and say, his boys locked the legs……… backwards.
+I am not sure why the owner locked this leg in this position; however, I give him the benefit of the doubt and say his boys locked the legs……… backwards.

-Can’t wait until dada finds out or someone tells him!
+I can’t wait until dada finds out or someone tells him!

-Above image is a perfect example of how to stabilise the off-road camper.
+The above image is a perfect example of how to stabilise the off-road camper.
 Wheels on the ground carrying most of the load.
 Drop Legs deployed correctly.

 The camper above uses Independent Coil Suspension.
 The only thing I could suggest is a pair of chocks under both wheels for this camper.